MicrosoftDocs/well-architected/well-architected/services/compute/azure-kubernetes-service/azure-kubernetes-service.md

 > - Use the [Horizontal pod autoscaler](/azure/aks/concepts-scale#horizontal-pod-autoscaler) to adjust the number of pods in a deployment depending on CPU utilization or other select metrics.
 > - Separate workloads into different node pools and consider scaling user node pools to zero.
 > - Define your resource profile to match the application performance levels that your application requires.
-> - Use node affinity and pod affinity to specify certain nodes your pods run on.

 ### Recommendations